Postman-Student-Program/hacktoberfest21-website-starter/README.md

 ## Build a website that uses the Halloween Costume Contest API!

 You have chosen to build a website!
-You can use any tech stack you want, as long as you deploy it

 ### Requirements